Skip to main content

 After that, when a cluster is registered to the Karmada control plane, Karmada will automatically sets up a generic model for the cluster.
 You can see it in cluster.spec.

-By default, a resource model is like:
+By default, a resource model is as follows:

 resourceModels: